bhaworth/fn4dev_v1/README.md

 - `write_files:` is performed before users are created, so first run chmod on ubuntu script so that user ubuntu can run the script
 - run `bash /tmp/inject_pub_keys.sh` as ubuntu

-`headnode_cloud-config.template.yaml` contains the instructions for Cloud Init on the Head Node
+`headnode_cloud-config.template.yaml` contains the instructions for Cloud Init on the App DB Srv
 - write `/root/bootstrap_root.sh` and `/tmp/bootstrap_ubuntu.sh`, `/tmp/inject_pub_keys.sh`, `/tmp/stack_info.json`, `/tmp/install_Fn4.sh`
 - run `/root/bootstrap_root.sh`
 - `write_files:` is performed before users are created, so first run chmod on scripts to run as user ubuntu